 While looking for wires above your property is straightforward, checking underground utility lines requires more research and outreach.

-Check your home plans for such as water, gas, electrical, sewer, or any other utility lines which may run under your backyard.
+Check your home plans for water, gas, electrical, sewer, or any other utility lines that may run under your backyard.
 Depending on the space you have to work with, the wires may need rerouting before installation.

 Additionally, you have to verify if you’re over a leach or drain field.
 The best way to find this out is to call 811 before beginning construction.